-Barcelona forced to delay presidential elections due to coronavirus concerns
+Barcelona Forced To Delay Presidential Elections Due To Coronavirus Concerns

 Barcelona have been forced to postpone their presidential elections due to concerns around mounting coronavirus cases.

-Catalonia's regional government told the club in a meeting on Friday that it could not authorise members to travel to a polling station outside their local area on election day.
+Catalonia's regional government told the club in a meeting on Friday that it could not authorize members to travel to a polling station outside their local area on election day.

 Because of these restrictions on movement, Barca have declared it impossible to hold elections as planned on January 24.

-There are three candidates still in the running for the presidency: favourite Joan Laporta, Victor Font and Toni Freixa.
+There are three candidates still in the running for the presidency: favorite Joan Laporta, Victor Font and Toni Freixa.

 In a statement, the club also said: "In this sense, the club has asked the Catalan Government to evaluate the possibility of modifying the current sports legislation in order to enable voting by post on the new date of the elections, a request that the Government has undertaken to study."